rei/rei-cedar-docs/docs/patterns/forms/README.md

 ### Security Code

 - Provide a format hint based on card type
-- Size the field to the data that’s expected using an `input` event listener
+- Size the field to the data expected by using an `input` event listener
 <hr/>
 - Invoke special “numeric” keyboard by passing `:numeric="true"` to CdrInput
 - Use an `input` listener to limit input to possible values for the security code